daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 1: Community Knowledge
 * Tier 1: Community Activist
 * Tier 2: Skill With Attacks
-* Tier 3: Shepherd’s Fury or Skill With Defense
+* Tier 3: Shepherd's Fury or Skill With Defense
 * Tier 4: Greater Enhanced Potential
 * Tier 5: Evasion
 * Tier 6: Greater Skill With Attacks or Protective Wall

-**GM Intrusions:** People in the community misunderstand the character’s motives.
+**GM Intrusions:** People in the community misunderstand the character's motives.
 Rivals try to oust the character.

 -----